 Suresh Singh, Haryana (Farmer)

 Used a ₹2 lakh drone purchased with a 50% subsidy.
 Within one crop cycle, he reduced input costs and increased yield, boosting his annual income by ₹3 lakh.
+His adoption of spraying drones allowed for efficient pesticide use and reduced manual labor.

 Priya Nair, Kerala (Entrepreneur)